 \subsection{Learning from Human Preferences}

-Reinforcement Learning from Human Feedback (RLHF) is currently the predominant paradigm for aligning foundation models with human preferences.
-However, it is limited by its reliance on learning an additional reward model to represent human preferences.
-A promising alternative is Direct Preference Optimization (DPO) \cite{rafailov2023direct}, which streamlines the process by directly optimizing the policy model using human preference data, eliminating the necessity for iterative reinforcement learning training.
-DPO typically employs pairwise user preferences, consisting of one human-preferred prediction and one less-preferred prediction (single negatives), along with the Bradley-Terry model \cite{bradley1952rank} for preference distribution modeling.
-To avoid the oversight of other negative items, the Softmax-DPO \cite{chen2024softmax} use Plackett-Luce model \cite{plackett1975analysis} for preference distribution modeling, allowing the pairing of a preferred prediction with multiple less-preferred predictions (multiple negatives).

-Various DPOs have shown notable success when integrated with large language models (LLMs), large vision-language models (LVLMs), and diffusion models.
+Various preference learning strategies have shown notable success when integrated with LLMs, large vision-language models (LVLMs), and diffusion models.
 The POPEN model \cite{zhu2025popen} leveraged feature-similarity-based DPO to reduce hallucinations in LVLM-based reasoning segmentation with text input.
 Konwer \textit{et al.} \cite{konwer2025enhancing} improved SAM with DPO for semi-supervised segmentation of medical images, in which global ratings on the quality of candidate segmentation are used.
-While globally rating and ranking the quality of two or more segmentation predictions is challenging and often less meaningful, we explore local and sparse preference learning, allow us to efficiently fine-tune our segmentation models using limited preference data.
-To further reduce the annotation effort, we also introduce self-learned preferences, as the proximity to human preferences, and develop an unsupervised DPO.
+While globally rating and ranking the quality of two or more segmentation predictions is challenging and often less meaningful, we explore local preference learning, which allows us to efficiently fine-tune our segmentation models using limited preference data.
+To further reduce the annotation effort, we also introduce self-learned preferences as the proximity to human preferences, and develop an unsupervised DPO.